 IASI Alpine Race Coach L1 Pre-Course Reading

-In Cervinia we collaborate with different hotels that offer good deals for short term staying in town.
+In Cervinia and Zermatt we collaborate with different hotels that offer good deals for short term staying in town.

 If looking for your own accommodation we recommend to use booking.com or airbnb, looking for accommodations in town rather than too far down the valley (public transport is present but can run slow in averse weather).